Istro-Romanians: Assimilation and Austro-Hungarian rule

 During the 17th and 18th centuries, the Istro-Romanian population would begin to fall under the assimilation of the local population, only preserving its identity and language in the most densely populated settlements such as Žejane and the villages south of the Učka.
 The only thing left of the smallest settlements in the Croatian and Slovenian region of Ćićarija and the rest of Istria is the toponomy of the places, which proves that at some point, the Istro-Romanians were more widespread.
 Examples are Bolovani, Catun, Carbune, Floričići, Murari and Vlahi.
 Unlike the other Romance peoples such as the Romanians or the Aromanians, the Istro-Romanians did not suffer a national renaissance, probably due to the small size of their population and the influence of assimilation factors.
 It would not be until the time of the Revolutions of 1848 when Romanians from the two principalities (Wallachia and Moldavia) "discovered" this population in Istria.
 This would start a period of interest among Romanians to study and contact the Istro-Romanians.
-During this period, the amount of their population is estimated at 6,000.
+During this period, their population is estimated at 6,000.

 Towards the end of the 19th century, Istria was part of the Austro-Hungarian Empire, of the Austrian Littoral crown land, and was inhabited by several ethnic groups, mainly Croats and Italians.
 The Istro-Romanians were not recognized as a national minority unlike other peoples.
 Actually, researchers of the time point the discrimination they suffer.
 The German linguist Gustav Weigand mentions that their schoolarization is very poor.
 Both Croats and Italians seek to assimilate them, and as a result, in the Istro-Romanian villages there are no schools in the Croatian or Italian languages, and even less in Istro-Romanian.
 Weigand's statement is partly contradicted by the fact that the Italians supported this demand, but they were less numerous than the Croats.
 Various authors mention that church services were given in Latin and Croatian, with priests striving to hinder the cultural development of the parishioners.
 It is estimated that between 1850 and 1859, there were 2,955 Istro-Romanians.
 Meanwhile, the Istro-Romanians of Krk had been suffering severe assimilation since long before and many of them abandoned their language.
 They disappeared completely in 1875 when Mate Bajčić Gašpović from Bajčići (near Poljica), the last person with knowledge of Istro-Romanian on the island, died.